Dholydai/mx-switch-custom/README.md

 Quality of key switches:

 1. I built two full-sized keyboards with Gateron switches... never again!
-They are deformed; key caps are jacked around at all angles.
+They are deformed; keycaps are jacked around at all angles.
 2. Cherry MX switches have great quality.
 Never had a problem with them.
 Going forward, I build all of my keyboards with Cherry switches.

 Availability of keycap sets: